 Self-inflating sleeping pads

 The most common sleeping pads are self-inflating mats.
 They use a combination of open-cell polyurethane foam insulation and air for cushioning enclosed in an air-tight envelope.
 For transport, the sleeping mat is easily rolled up while the air is pressed out of the foam and the channels.
 To use it, simply open the valve, allowing the foam to relax and it will recover to its original shape as the pores and channels are filled with air.

 Compared to conventional foam pads, the self-inflating mat offers the advantage of greater thickness, more comfort, and insulation from the cold ground.
 The insulation pad should be at least 2 fingers thick, but anything more than 4 fingers thick will not increase sleeping comfort notably anymore.
 But not only the thickness is responsible for sleeping comfort of the mat.
 The structure and material of the foam play a crucial role too.
 The best sleeping pads may target the foam to certain regions of the body for support while it is little softer and more compliant in other areas.
-Don’t forget to consider weight and packing dimensions.
-Look at the surface texture to minimize slippage especially when used on a not entirely flat ground or if you are a restless sleeper.
+Don’t forget to consider the weight and packing dimensions.
+Look at the surface texture to minimize slippage especially when used on not entirely flat ground or if you are a restless sleeper.

 - They are a bit heavier than foam mats and cost more